 —“In Ranaghat station.
 We were going to Aranghata to see Jugalkishore.
 We saw her sitting in a carriage.
 Absolutely white skin!”

 I saw that even though she was alone, she was enjoying herself pretty well by looking at those trivial pictures.
 I returned after about an hour to find her still sitting in the same place.
 Nobody was aware of her presence, but she did not mind at all.
 She had not left either.

-The fact that she could come and sit in such a well to-do, upper class house was more than enough to fill her with joy.
+The fact that she could come and sit in such a well-to-do, upper-class house was more than enough to fill her with joy.
 The red cement floor was scrubbed clean.
 The furniture was not anything fancy but neat and tastefully arranged.
 Besides the pictures on the wall, there was a table and chair, a table lamp from Tata.
-A few clay dolls—like Ganesh and mother, a cow, deer, a parrot, Radha-Krishna etc.—were nicely arranged on a wooden shelf.
+A few clay dolls—like Ganesh and his mother, a cow, deer, a parrot, Radha-Krishna, etc.—were nicely arranged on a wooden shelf.

 The girl stared at me rubbing perfumed oil in my hair.

 She was utterly surprised.
 Nobody had ever asked her anything like that.
 Definitely not a Brahmin man.